alfieqashwa/qozycue/note.md

 ✅ Transfer-Table
 ✅ Update Duration (Hourly)
 ✅ Use `toast.info` to remove the product
-✅ Update SelectedOrders status payment from & to "ARCHIVE" <-> "PAID" (Rollback Button & ArchiveSelected Button) ❌ Remove All Archive SelectedOrders (Make sure all the related table also remove) ❌ Booking-Schedule
+✅ Update SelectedOrders status payment from & to "ARCHIVE" <-> "PAID" (Rollback Button & ArchiveSelected Button, MANAGER ONLY)
+✅ Remove Archive Order (Manager Only): Remove Order and its relation-tables (customer, poolRentals, & list of orderlines if any)
+❌ Remove All Archive SelectedOrders (Make sure all the related table also remove, ADMIN ONY)

+❌ Booking-Schedule
 ❌ Dashboard